Example from a protocol YAML

 You can run a review at any time with:

 /sniper-reviewThis evaluates the current active phase.
-The command reads the phase from state.phase_log, loads the appropriate checklist, and produces a full report.
+The command reads the phase from the protocol checkpoint, loads the appropriate checklist, and produces a full report.

 Next Steps